Jayasri44/Terraform/README.md

 systemctl restart Jenkins : to restart the Jenkins systemctl status Jenkins : to check the Jenkins status , whether its running or not LOGIN INTO JENKINS DASHBOARD
+To access Jenkins.
+We need to allow inbound traffic on PORT 8080 in the AWS security group